 Conflicts of Interest Policy

-● these may include business and personal interests and those of a Trustee’s spouse, partner, family or close relative
+those of a Trustee’s spouse, partner, family or close relative

 Conflicts of loyalty

-Conflicts of loyalty may arise because, although the affected trustee does not stand to gain any benefit, the trustee’s decision making at the charity could be influenced by their other interests.
 Some conflicts of loyalty arise because a trustee has a competing legal obligation or duty to another organisation or person.
 Others result from conflicting loyalties which trustees owe or may feel towards family, friends or other people or organisations who are part of the trustee’s network.
 A conflict of loyalty could also arise where the religious, political or personal views of a trustee could interfere with the ability of the trustee to decide the issue only in the best interests of the charity.

 Benefits to trustees